HolySheet/HolySheetDocs/content/introduction.md

 This is the HolySheet web API documentation.
 This is used by the webapp but can be forked and used by others.

-The following are the headers that all requests should have:
+The following are headers (OR URL queries if specified) all requests should have:

 | Name          | Example                                                      | Description                                     |
 | ------------- | ------------------------------------------------------------ | ----------------------------------------------- |